-3.1 Individuals being offered Gifts, Benefits and Hospitality
+3.1.
+Individuals being offered Gifts, Benefits and Hospitality

-- Do not, for themselves or others, seek or solicit gifts, benefits and hospitality. - Refuse all offers of gifts, benefits and hospitality that: - Are money, items used in a similar way to money, or items easily converted to money - Give rise to an actual, potential or perceived conflict of interest - May adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute, or - Are non-token offers without a legitimate business benefit. - Declare all non-token offers (valued at \$50 or more) of gifts, benefits and hospitality (whether accepted or declined) on their organisation's register, and seek written approval from their manager or organisational delegate to accept any non-token offer. - Refuse bribes or inducements and report inducements and bribery attempts to the head of the public sector organisation or their delegate (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broad-based Anti-corruption Commission).
+- Do not, for themselves or others, seek or solicit gifts, benefits and hospitality if the offer could reasonably be seen as connected to their employment. - Refuse all offers of gifts, benefits and hospitality that: - Are money, items used in a similar way to money, or items easily converted to money - Give rise to an actual, potential or perceived conflict of interest - Could compromise the public's trust that they will perform their public duties in an impartial manner or the public's trust in the impartiality of their organisation or the public sector - Are not consistent with community expectations - Could reasonably be seen as a bribe or other inducement and report such an offer to the CEO or COO (who should report any criminal or corrupt conduct to Victoria Police or the Independent Broad-based Anti-corruption Commission). - Are non-token offers without a legitimate business benefit. - Declare all non-token offers (valued at \$50 or more) of gifts, benefits and hospitality (whether accepted or declined) on their organisation's register and seek written approval from their manager or organisational delegate to accept any non-token offer.

-3.2 Individuals Providing Gifts, Benefits and Hospitality
+3.2.
+Individuals Providing Gifts, Benefits and Hospitality

-- Ensure that any gift, benefit and hospitality is provided for a business purpose in that it furthers the conduct of official business or other legitimate organisational goals, or promotes and supports government policy objectives and priorities. - Provide hospitality in accordance with the brand values of Melbourne and commensurate with related business purposes, in order to fulfil VicScreen's function under the Film Act Vic 2001, to promote Victoria and Melbourne as a competitive and compelling screen destination.
+- Ensure that any gift, benefit and hospitality is provided for a business purpose in that it furthers the conduct of official business or other legitimate organisational goals or promotes and supports government policy objectives and priorities. - Provide hospitality in accordance with the brand values of Melbourne and commensurate with related business purposes, in order to fulfil VicScreen's function under the Film Act Vic 2001, to promote Victoria and Melbourne as a competitive and compelling screen destination.
 In order to do this it is recognised that VicScreen executives/senior managers will provide appropriate hospitality to undertake business development, stakeholder relationship building and facilitate professional connections within the local and global screen industry.

-- Where there is a perceived, potential or actual conflict of interest, VicScreen must not provide hospitality to the relevant third party, however the VicScreen representative may expense their meal in accordance with VicScreen's Purchasing Policy and procedures. - Ensure that any costs are proportionate to the benefits obtained for the State, and would be considered reasonable in terms of community expectations. - Ensure that when hospitality is provided, individuals demonstrate professionalism in their conduct, and uphold their obligation to extend a duty of care to other participants.
+- Ensure that gifts, benefits and hospitality are not provided where there is a perceived, potential or actual conflict of interest or, if there is a conflict of interest, that there is an appropriate management plan in place in accordance with the Conflict of Interest Policy which allows the gift, benefit or hospitality to be provided for a legitimate business purpose, (for example, VicScreen staff may be reimbursed for certain expenses in accordance with VicScreen's Purchasing Policy and procedures). - Ensure that any costs are proportionate to the benefits obtained for the State, and would be considered reasonable in terms of community expectations. - Ensure that when hospitality is provided, individuals demonstrate professionalism in their conduct, and uphold their obligation to extend a duty of care to other participants.

-3.3 Chief Executive Officer Accountabilities
+3.3.
+Chief Executive Officer Accountabilities